+As a young boy, I never wanted to play with guns, toy tractors, or race cars.
+My mom understood and accepted my journey of self-discovery, embracing my emerging sexuality wholeheartedly.
 She gifted me her cherished collection of Barbies and Barbie paraphernalia, amassed throughout her own childhood.
 It all came in a 20-gallon plastic box, which emitted a distinct smell when opened, evoking the nostalgic, pungent scent reminiscent of my grandmother’s perfume.
 That unforgettable aroma became part of the allure.
+Somehow, my mom knew I would cherish these Barbies.
+She was right—they became my everything.

 Years later, in the midst of an emotional crisis, I sought solace in a creative project to distract me from my turmoil.
 I turned to that same box of Barbies.